poojahooda22/cuberto-clone-nextjs/README.md

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and lo
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and

 ## Learn More